home-assistant/home-assistant.io/source/_integrations/google_assistant.markdown

 The [`ssl_certificate` option](/integrations/http/#ssl_certificate) in the `http` integration must not have a value or this feature won't work.

 This is because Google requires a valid certificate and the way it connects to Home Assistant for local fulfillment makes that impossible.
-Consider using a reverse proxy such as the {% my addon="core_nginx_proxy" title="Nginx SSL" %} addon instead of directing external traffic directly to Home Assistant.
+Consider using a reverse proxy such as the {% my supervisor_addon addon="core_nginx_proxy" title="NGINX SSL" %} add-on instead of directing external traffic directly to Home Assistant.

 </div>